astral-duck/alignmint-frontend/documentation/pages/accounting/00-ACCOUNTING-HUB.md

-# Accounting Hub
+# Fund Accounting Hub

 **Component File:** `src/components/AccountingHub.tsx`
 **Route:** `/accounting`
 **Access Level:** Admin, Manager, Accounting Staff

 ## Overview
-The Accounting Hub is a navigation landing page that provides access to all accounting-related tools.
+The Fund Accounting Hub is a navigation landing page that provides access to all fund accounting-related tools.
 It displays a grid of tool cards, each linking to a specific accounting function.
 The hub supports visibility customization, allowing users to show/hide tools based on their needs.

 ## UI Features